pykotech/notes/courses/Coursera-Network_Analysis_in_Systems_Biology/03-Topological_Models_and_Network_Evolution.md

    based on existing nodes.
 * Stop once it reaches your desired size.

+**Power-law distribution as a result of diverse agents**

 Many complex systems tend to have this scale-free property.
 When comparing similar things, likely get Normal distribution.
 When you have more diverse agents, however, more likely to get a power-law distribution (e.g. building heights in NYC).

+* Complex systems are made of "diverse agents"
+* These agents play a different role in the network
+* Some argue that the power-law distribution is not a *feature* of the network per say, but rather just a result of having diverse agents.

 **Hub nodes**
 * In a scale-free network you have a few very highly-connected nodes; small